Lucius Fox (baseball): Kansas City Royals

 On August 27, 2020, the Rays traded Fox to the Kansas City Royals in exchange for Brett Phillips.
 On July 30, 2021, Fox was promoted to the major leagues for the first time, but did not appear in the Royals' game against the Toronto Blue Jays and was optioned back to the Triple-A Omaha Storm Chasers the next day.

 Washington Nationals

 Fox was claimed first by the Baltimore Orioles on November 19, 2021, and then the Washington Nationals when the Orioles attempted to pass him through waivers eleven days later on November 30.

-Fox made the Nationals Opening Day roster in 2022 and he made his major league debut on April 10.
+Fox made the Nationals' Opening Day roster in 2022 and made his major league debut on April 10.
 In his debut game, he deployed a safety squeeze bunt to tie the game in the eighth inning, ultimately leading to a Nationals come-from-behind win.
 Fox recorded his first MLB hit on May 1, and was optioned to the Triple-A Rochester Red Wings on May 3.
+In 10 games for Washington, he went 2–for–25 (.080) with 2 RBI, 1 stolen base, and 1 walk.
 On December 13, Fox was designated for assignment by the Nationals.
+He cleared waivers and was sent outright to Triple–A Rochester on December 20.

+In 2023, Fox played for the rookie–level Florida Complex League Nationals, High–A Wilmington Blue Rocks, Double–A Harrisburg Senators, and Triple–A Rochester.
+In 44 total games, he batted a combined .229/.306/.313 with 3 home runs and 10 RBI.
+On September 12, 2023, Fox was released by the Nationals organization.

+Chicago White Sox

+On February 8, 2024, Fox signed a minor league contract with the Chicago White Sox.
+He was released on March 28.